Breast Reconstruction Procedure

 - Your expectations and desired outcome.

-- The options available in breast reconstruction surgery.
+- The options are available in breast reconstruction surgery.

 - The likely outcomes of breast reconstruction.